gavenma/gavenma.github.io/_pages/mofa.md

 layout: single
 ---

 Welcome to the **MOFA(Machine Optimization and Fundamental Algorithms) Lab**!
-Our goal is to establish explainable and simple rules for tackling modern machine learning, mostly via the use of optimization thoery and alike.
+Our goal is to establish explainable and simple rules for tackling modern machine learning, mostly via the use of optimization theory and alike.

 ## PhD Students

 ### Jiahe Chen

-Jiahe a Ph.D.
-Ph.D. student in the Department of Computer Science at City University of Hong Kong focusing on zeroth-order optimization and machine learning.
+Jiahe is a Ph.D. student in the Department of Computer Science at City University of Hong Kong, supervised by Professor Ziye Ma.
+He mostly focuses on zeroth-order optimization and machine learning.

 Education: